metagraph-dev/metagraph/docs/getting_started/use_case_3_ecommerce_customer_interests.rst

 Community Detection
 ===================

-Let’s now find the communities of customers with similar purchases / interests.
+Let’s now find the communities of customers with similar purchases and interests.

 First, we’ll need to create a bipartite graph of customers and products.